Jibe7/password-generator/README.md

 ## Project Goals
 1. Create a basic .exe app to generate random passwords of desired length. ✅
 2. Add settings property such as choosing if the password has numbers, uppercase, lowercase, special characters. ✅
+3. Added some testing with pytest / tox and automatic testing with github actions. ✅

 ## Project Result